Learning and Participation

 Birmingham Conservatoire has strong links with In Harmony Telford & Stoke, the largest ‘El Sistema’ inspired initiative in the UK for young people and their families.
 Our students and staff are committed to providing opportunities for all people regardless of age, ethnicity and social and economic circumstances to access high quality music education.
 If you work for a charity or social organisation and have an idea of how we might collaborate please contact us.

 Birmingham Conservatoire has an extensive network of organisations that we deliver multi levels programmes with over several academic years.
 We are committed to working in partnership to develop exciting and inspirational opportunities for young musicians through collaborative planning and delivery.
 This has included applying for funding together to make things happen.
-If your organisation is interested in becoming a strategic partner please contact us.
+If your organisation is interested in becoming a strategic partner get in touch.

 Got an idea for a project, get in touch!